rohithegde/rohithegde.github.com/_posts/2017-10-02-creating-your-github-blog-from-scratch.md

     ```
 - Other themes supported on Github pages : <https://pages.github.com/themes/>{:target="_blank" rel="nofollow"}

 This is how I created my technical blog on Github.
 I really like its current simplistic look though it is replete with a lot of features.
-It encourages me to blog more :relaxed:
+It encourages me to blog more :simple_smile:

 Feel free to add your thoughts, questions, doubts, suggestions as comments below.